2077v2/Goblet/README.md

 - ***yearlevel***
 - ***AnyTimeC***

 17) To use some mods you will need to use a keybind you will find the keybind list in your main game directory and on our discord.
-Or here [Keybinds.](https://github.com/MRGHIA88V2/Goblet/blob/main/Keybinds.md)
+And down below under **"Mod settings and overview"**

 YOU ARE READY TO                             ![](https://i.imgur.com/7pjddxF.png)